1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 ### Our Content
 All content in the App, including:
-- Role descriptions and categories
+- Text-based role descriptions and categories
 - Graphics, design, and user interface
-- Text, audio, and visual elements
 - App name and branding
+- Game mechanics and algorithms
+- All written scenarios and text content

 ...is owned by us or our licensors and is protected by copyright, trademark, and other intellectual property laws.

 ### License to Use
-We grant you a limited, non-exclusive, non-transferable license to:
+We grant you a limited, non-exclusive, non-transferable, revocable license to:
-- Download and use the App on your personal device
+- Download and use the App on your personal device(s)
-- Access and use the content for personal entertainment purposes only
+- Access and use the text-based content for personal entertainment purposes only

 You may NOT:
 - Copy, modify, distribute, or create derivative works from the App
 - Sell, rent, lease, or sublicense the App or its content
 - Remove copyright or trademark notices
 - Use the App for commercial purposes without written permission
+- Extract, copy, or redistribute text-based role descriptions
+- Create derivative works based on our content

 ### User-Generated Content
-During gameplay, you may create performances and interpretations of roles.
+During gameplay, you may create performances and interpretations of text-based roles.
 By using the App, you acknowledge that:
 - You retain ownership of your performances
 - We do not record, store, or share your gameplay performances
 - All gameplay occurs locally on your device
+- You are responsible for ensuring your performances are appropriate for your audience
+- You will obtain consent from all participants before recording gameplay

 ---